There are several reasons why you may want to know the colour of a car by registration.

 Is your current paintwork failing to turn heads?
 Would you like to make the switch to something with a little more kerb appeal?
 Enter your reg number into our free car valuation tool to find out how much your current car could be worth.

-When choosing a new car, it is also worth bearing in mind that your choice of colour can influence its resale value.
+When buying a new car, it is also worth bearing in mind that your choice of colour can influence its resale value.
 Therefore, if you plan to sell your next car at any point in the future, make sure you consider more than just personal preferences when selecting a paint colour.

 DVLA, Swansea, SA99 1BA.